-The Additional inputs and options subsection allows the user to define additional inputs and options such as the refinery configuration, the allocation method, the products that emissions should be allocated to, and the heating value used in the model calculations (i.e., HHV vs. LHV).
+The Additional inputs and options subsection allows the user to define additional inputs and options such as the refinery configuration, the allocation method, the products that emissions should be allocated to, and the heating value used in the model calculations (i.e., High heating value - HHV vs. Low heating value- LHV).